patrickdappollonio/kubectl-slice/README.md

 ## Example split for Tekton

 Tekton Pipelines is a powerful tool that's available through a Helm Chart from the [cd.foundation](https://cd.foundation).
-We can grab it from their Helm repository and render it locally, then use `kubectl-split` to split it into multiple files.
+We can grab it from their Helm repository and render it locally, then use `kubectl-slice` to split it into multiple files.

 We'll use the following filename template so there's one folder for each Kubernetes resource `kind`, so all `Secrets` for example are in the same folder, then we will use the resource name as defined in `metadata.name`.
 We'll also modify the name, since some of the Tekton resources have an FQDN for a name, like `tekton.pipelines.dev`, with the `dottodash` template function: